UbiquityRobotics/learn/quick_start/connecting.md

 #### The Network, out of the box

 If you have received a Magni with the Raspberry Pi already installed, or loaded the default Raspberry Pi 3 image from downloads.ubiquityrobotics.com, the robot will boot up in WiFi Access Point mode.
 This is a WiFi mode which provides its own network to which you can connect your workstation.
-The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination; the password to connect is `robotseverywhere`.
+The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination; the password (sometimes called the security key) to connect is `robotseverywhere`.

 #### Connecting a Virtual Machine

 If you are running under VirtualBox, you will have installed this virtual machine with a bridged network.
 Thus, the VM will see whatever network your host system is connected to.
 If your workstation is running, shut it down.
 Then connect your host system to the `ubiquityrobotXXXX network`.
 Now start the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobotXXXX`.
+The password (sometimes called the security key) to connect is `robotseverywhere`.

 #### Connecting a Linux Workstation